hassantayyab/SPROJ/README.md

 To start the APP

-run the following commands in order:
+ run the following command
->npm install
->nodemon# AutoGrader
-# AutoGrader
+>nodemon

 # AutoGrader